Mikhail Degtyarev: Biography

 On 2 March 2016, Vladimir Zhirinovsky called Degtyarev one of the possible candidates for the post of President of Russia from Liberal Democratic Party in the elections of 2018.

 Degtyarev was sent to Khabarovsk by Vladimir Putin to replace the popular local governor, Sergei Furgal, who was arrested on 9 July 2020.
 Degtyarev was unpopular among the local people.

 In September 2022, residents of the region started a petition proposing to remove Degtyarev from the post of governor and send him to fight in the war in Ukraine, which was signed by several tens of thousands of people.
 Degtyarev replied that he would volunteer for Ukraine, but could not due to his duties as governor.

-On 14 May 2024 he was appointed as Minister of Sport for Russia and left his position as Governor of Khabarovsk Krai.
+On 14 May 2024 he was appointed as Minister of Sport and left his position as Governor of Khabarovsk Krai.

 In 2025, he defended his doctoral dissertation at the Kutafin Moscow State Law University (MSAL) on the topic “Innovative Public-Law Regimes” (academic advisor: Professor I. V. Ponkin) and was awarded the degree of Doctor of Legal Sciences.